weiyilimm/rate-teh-boba/README.md

 If your cafe have been closed down, you can press your cafe and navigate to cafe details page and press the delete button below, and the website will be disappeared.

-**Important**: If you would like to delete your book from our catalog, check the option to do so.
-Otherwise, you will have to contact our staff through the contact us page to request for a deletion.

 ### Update a Cafe

 If your cafe name, phone number or email have been changed, you can press your cafe and navigate to cafe details and press the update button below, and you can update the details.